From: Rob Pike

 -Some formatting details remain.
 Very briefly, +Some formatting details remain.
 Very briefly:

-+ Go needs fewer parentheses than C and Java: control structures (if
++ Go needs fewer parentheses than C and Java: control structures (if,

-) do not have parentheses in
+for, switch) do not have parentheses in

 their syntax.